TheSystemDevelopmentKit/thesdk_template/README.md

 >       "entity3"

-- Classes are documented with docstrings.
-To read the dogumentation, e.g:
-> cd Entities/rtl
-> ./configure && make doc
-> firefox ./doc/build/html/index.html

-- thesdk is a class to collect methods common to "TheSyDeKick"-framework.
+- TheSyDeKick classes are intended to collect methods common to "TheSyDeKick"-framework.
-It should NOT contain anything specific to a particular system.
+They should NOT contain anything specific to a particular design.
-It should be superclass to all classes in TheSDK,
-- rtl class defines properties and methods that are required to run verilog and vhdl simulations.
+- Rtl class defines properties and methods that are required to run verilog and vhdl simulations.

-- spice class defines properties and methods that are required to run eldo and spectre simulations.
+- Spice class defines properties and methods that are required to run eldo and spectre simulations.

-- If component does not have rtl as a superclass, rtl-requirements do not apply.
-Consequently, if component has an  rtl model, it MUST  be a a subclass of rtl.
+- If component has an  rtl model, it should  be a a subclass of rtl.
+If component does not have rtl as a superclass, rtl-requirements do not apply.

+-Design specific classes are freely defined by the designer
-- "system_abstract_class" may used as super class for the "system_sim" and "system" to define the properties that typically
+    - The "system_parameter_class" may used as super class for the "system_sim" and "system" (not subcomponent entities) to define the properties that typically
-        1. Are common to whole systems.
+        1. Are common to whole system design.
         2. Need not to be altered between simulations, but are most often propagated through property inheritance.

      - Typically a simulation is controlled by "system_sim" class that controls the simulation providing methods like  "run" and  "plot".
-See: Entities/inv_sim/inv_sim/__init__py

-- Component properties are controlled and propagated by class constructor by copying the selected properties from immediate "parent".
-The properties that are to be copied are determined by property "proplist".

-## COMPONENT HIERARCHY GUIDELINE
+This class usually contains a "design under test", which is a instance of "system" class, and methods requiered to run the simulations.
+       (See: Entities/inv_sim/inv_sim/__init__py .
+As the test case for inv_sim is extremely simple, the DUT is constructed inside it with 'define_simple method'. for more complex systems this is not preferred way.
+       This method should be in 'system' class.)

+     - System is described in "system"  class that determines the sub-components and the interconnections in between them, and methods to "run" the "system", i.e. how the signals propagate and in which order the methods of components are executed.
        Take  a look at
        > Entities/inv_verter/inv_verter/__init__.py
        and
        > Entities/inv_sim/inv_sim/__init__.py

-- System is described in "system"  class that determines the sub-components and the interconnections in between them, and methods to "run" the "system", i.e. how the signals propagate and in which order the methods of components are executed.

-- If the system is simple, "sim" class may also construct the system.
-(see Entities/inv_sim/inv_sim/inv_sim.)

-### Guidelines to be followed:
+- Class attributes are controlled and propagated by class constructor by copying the selected properties from immediate "parent".
+The properties that are to be copied are determined by "proplist" attribute.
+By doing this isntead of using inherited classes, we keep entities independent of their use environment i.e. they can be used freely in other desings.
+Still we can automate the propagation of the parameters.

-- Components are not subclasses to sim or system class as they should be independent of each other and transferrable between systems.
+- Component entities Entity1-Entity-3 are not subclasses to sim or system class as they should be independent of each other and transferrable between systems.

-- sim class is (usually) not a superclass to system class, as the "system" definitions are independent of how it is simulated.
+- System_sim class is should not be a superclass to system class, as the "system" definitions are independent of how it is simulated.

 ## WHAT NEXT?: